mapping-elections/site/_maps/meae.congressional.congress18.ma.county.md

 <!--/html_preserve-->
 :::

-Massachusetts elected eight Federalists and five Democratic-Republicans to the Eighteenth Congress.
-One of those Democratic-Republicans was part of a faction led by John Quincy Adams and Henry Clay.
+Massachusetts elected one Federalist and six Democratic-Republicans to the Eighteenth Congress.
+Five of those Democratic-Republicans was part of a faction led by John Quincy Adams and Henry Clay.
+In addition, five dissenting Federalists supported Adams and Clay, while one dissenting Federalist supported Andrew Jackson.
+As the Federalist Party declined in Massachusetts, many Federalists distanced themselves from the main party.
+Instead, their political affiliation more closely aligned with their choice of candidate for the 1824 presidential election.

 Massachusetts used a district system for electing members to Congress.